 Her free report is 16 parts, but it’s “snackable,” which makes it sound very easy to digest.
-And it’s for “busy people”, which shows that Henneke understands her audience.
+And it’s for “busy people,” which shows Henneke understands her audience.
 She promises results and cleverly relates this back to her own blog, Enchanting Marketing.

 Ready to Write Your Best Bio Ever?

-Bios are hard to craft, but they are also one of the most effective pieces of marketing you can create when you get it right.
+Whether they’re concluding an article you’ve written or they’re inside your Instagram bio (or Twitter bio, Facebook bio, LinkedIn profile, or, heck, any other social media profile), a great bio is hard to craft.
+But, they are also one of the most effective pieces of marketing you can create when you get it right.

-Write your best bio ever and your audience will be intrigued.
+You now know how to write a bio your audience will love.
 They’ll want to know more and they won’t be able to resist your free offer.

 They’ll see you as a credible, personable problem-solver.
 Their problem-solver.

 And they’ll click through to your personal website, ready and willing to hand over their email address to their new blogging superhero.

 Note: For a handy visual reminder of the six bio blunders you can download or share on your own website, check out the image below: